cool-guy54/iTerminal/README.md

 # Usage
-Before importing you should make a folder in the shortcuts app to put all add-ons to the majn shortcut.
-Next go to this link -> *dont have one yet* <- on your ios device and answer the import questions.
+Before importing you should make a folder in the shortcuts app to put all add-ons to the main shortcut.
+Next go to [this link](https://www.icloud.com/shortcuts/9c5a91a1a67a4ea4bdfed6fee8718862) on your ios device and answer the import questions.
 Now your ready to make / use your shortcuts!

 # Add-ons